13 min read

 For Toddlers and Preschoolers (Ages 2-5)

-At this age, keep it simple and focus on one clear lesson.
-Use lots of expression in your voice, maybe even act things out a little.
-Here are the best Islamic stories for children in this age group:
+At this age, keep it simple.
+Focus on one clear lesson.
+Use lots of feeling in your voice.
+Maybe act things out a little.
+Here are the best Islamic stories for this age group:

 1. Prophet Muhammad (ﷺ) and the Kind Neighbor

-Tell them about how the Prophet had a neighbor who used to throw garbage at him every day.
-But when she got sick and stopped, the Prophet went to visit her and ask if she was okay.
-This teaches kindness even to people who are unkind to us.
+Tell them about how the Prophet had a neighbor who threw garbage at him every day.
+But when she got sick and stopped, the Prophet went to check on her.
+This teaches kids to be kind — even to people who are unkind to us.

 💚 Why It Works

-Simple, concrete actions (throwing garbage, visiting someone sick) that young children can understand.
+Simple, concrete actions (throwing garbage, visiting someone sick) that young kids can understand.
 The lesson is crystal clear: be kind, always.

 2. Prophet Sulaiman Talks to the Ants